 - Limit movement throughout the facility

-- Wear a blue mask when in the facility - available at the concierge desk
+- Wear a mask when in the facility (available at the concierge desk)

-VAIL HEALTH HOSPITAL ACCESSVail Health is encouraging all patients with respiratory issues and employees entering either Vail Health Hospital, Colorado Mountain Medical, or Shaw Cancer Center to wear surgical masks.
+VAIL HEALTH HOSPITAL ACCESSVail Health is requiring all patients and employees entering either Vail Health Hospital, Colorado Mountain Medical, Vail Health Clinics or Shaw Cancer Center to wear medical masks or face cloth coverings.

 As a precautionary measure, Vail Health is verbally screening all patients and visitors for respiratory illness prior to entrance into Vail Health Hospital.
 A trained staff member screens those entering the facility, and anyone who has respiratory symptoms and is not seeking care in the Emergency Department is asked to return to their place of residence and call their healthcare provider.
 Patients with respiratory symptoms or fever who are requesting emergency care are provided a mask and directed to the ED isolation trailer.

-- Pharmacy patients are currently not permitted in the building.
-Curbside pick-up is available at the North entrance, and prescription delivery to a patient’s hotel or residence if the patient is experiencing respiratory symptoms or illness.
+- Pharmacy patients: Curbside pick-up is available at the North entrance, and prescription delivery to a patient’s hotel or residence if the patient is experiencing respiratory symptoms or illness.